dojonorth/fun-basics-dojo/README.md

 Here we establish a fully-fledged functor!

 Additional notes:
 * Rather than creating a new type, we'll create this functor against the existing Codeball type constructor.
-Arguably this is a bit weird, as it doesn't tie the map and flatMap operations to type specifically, but it saves us having to reimplement this behaviour and lets us concentrate on the newer more interesting functionality we're adding.
+Arguably this is a bit weird, but it saves us having to reimplement the basic container behaviour and lets us concentrate on the newer more interesting functionality we're adding.

 #### Exercise
 Open WildCodemonCaptureSpec and un-ignore and make pass the tests.